m1212e/bun-fs-router-plugin/README.md

 We chose to put the entrypoint into `src/main.ts` in our bundler config, but you are free to adjust this to your liking.

-Next, we import the `serve` function into out main file:
+Next, we import the `serve` function into our main file:

 ```ts
 import {serve} from "bun-fs-router-plugin";